lakmali-smkl/NOVEL-PLATFORM/README.md

 ### 📖 Reader
 - Browse and read published stories/articles, with reading history and per-genre recommendations
-- Like, comment, and reply (with deep-linkable comment/reply URLs from notifications)
+- Like, comment, and reply (with deep-linkable comment/reply URLs from notifications); commenter/replier names are clickable to message them directly
 - Favorites, custom collections ("Read Later" style folders), and reading stats
 - Request to become a writer
 - Direct-message any other user, including a one-click **Contact Admin** shortcut